kubuntuclaps/kubuntuclaps.github.io/content/posts/cracking-series-3.md

 My friend, [Migu](https://github.com/migu-star) has purchased the game, so using Steam's family option he can lend me the game...
 After downloading it and removing game access from my account, let's try this

+It is worth noting that if the game does not have this file (as is the case with scrap mechanic), you can create it and try to run it.

 ![](/assets/img/cracking-series-3/scrap_mechanic_spoof.png)

 Nice!!
 I can open the game and this time is fully playable (at least as far as I've tested)